sarvodaya-network/sarvodaya.eu/program.md

 ## Aim and Means of the Programme

-Harmony of Interests:
+**Harmony of Interests:**
 The aim of the programme is *Sarvodaya*, the good of all, the vision of a non-violent social order.
 We hold that the good of one is contained in the good of all and the good of all is contained in the good of one.
 There can be no conflict of interests, as the true interests of each and everyone are in harmony with the interests of everyone else.

-Harmony of Means and Ends:
+**Harmony of Means and Ends:**
 As one always harvests what one sows, the means of the programme are strictly non-violent.
 Non-violent means are not just a possible mode to choose for the achievement of a non-violent goal, it is the only possible means, as the goal is contained in the means.

+**Harmony of Inner and Outer Life:**
+In the past, spiritual minds have usually neglected outer life and social practice.
+And revolutionary minds have usually neglected inner life and spiritual practice.
+We are uniting inner and outer life.
+Thus the constructive programme is at the same time spiritual and revolutionary work and one through the other.
+We strive for total revolution without and total liberation within.
+> The purification of the self and the change of society are not only not mutually exclusive, but are inter-related and interdependent.
+> The individual search for truth must end in social change and the medium of social change should be individual search for truth.
+(Narayan Desai)

-Harmony of local and international needs:
+**Harmony of local and international needs:**
 Every individual is humanity in essence, and every locality is the world in essence.
 In order to solve the problems of all, we have to solve the problems of the individual.
 Thus we must begin with ourselves.
 In order to solve the problems of the world, we have to solve the problems of the village, city and neighbourhood.
 Thus we must begin with the construction of non-violence where we are.
 We must therefore *"think globally, act locally."* Which we also could reformulate as such: "Think universally, act individually."
-Or in yet other terms, we could say: "Humans of the world, unite, but do not depend on anything or anyone to act."
-Or in yet other terms: "Be yourself the change you want to see in the world."
+Or in yet other terms we could say with Gandhi: "Be yourself the change you want to see in the world."
+This is all that the constructive programme is about.

 ## Organisations